pactflow/docs.pactflow.io/website/docs/docs/user-interface/bi-directional.md

 ## Overview tab

-Bi-directional contract test results are listed at overview tab.
+Bi-directional contract test results are listed one the overview tab.

 &nbsp;